Certificate in Cybersecurity & the Law

 Mode of Delivery: Virtual

-Module 2 zeroes in on assessing legal risks in the realm of cybersecurity.
-Participants will identify legal implications related to client cyber risk, examine the information/data regulatory landscape encompassing privacy laws and data protection, and learn to provide relevant legal advice based on an organization's cybersecurity posture.
-Through pre-recorded sessions, panel discussions, and case studies, attendees will gain a comprehensive understanding of legal intricacies, enabling them to offer informed guidance.
+Online Module 2 zeroed in on assessing legal risks in the realm of cybersecurity.
+Participants identified legal implications related to client cyber risk, examined the information/data regulatory landscape encompassing privacy laws and data protection, and learned to provide relevant legal advice based on an organization’s cybersecurity posture.
+Through pre-recorded sessions, panel discussions, and case studies, attendees gained a comprehensive understanding of legal intricacies, enabling them to offer informed guidance.

 Privacy, Data, and Information Protection